vcmediavine/docsytrellis/content/en/reference/functions.md

 linkTitle: "Functions"
 type: no_toc
 weight: 20
----
+description: >
   Trellis provides public functions for child theme developers.
 You can use them to modify data or functionality in a child theme.
+---
 You’ll find the function’s name, description, and other pertinent information in the list below.

 {{% alert title="Note" %}}
 To view the complete function, look for it within Trellis Core’s functions.php file, located in mediavine-trellis/inc/functions.php.